 Cloud VPN only supports one-to-one NAT via UDP encapsulation for NAT-Traversal (NAT-T).
 One-to-many NAT and port-based address translation are not supported.
-In other words, Cloud VPN cannot connect to multiple peer VPN gateways that share a single public IP address.
+In other words, Cloud VPN cannot connect to multiple peer VPN gateways that share a single external IP address.

 For more details about VPN gateways behind one-to-one NAT, refer to the troubleshooting page.

 Maximum Transfer Unit (MTU) considerations

 The Cloud VPN MTU size is 1460.
 See MTU Considerations for a description of how to configure your peer VPN gateway to support this MTU size, if required.

 HA VPN is the recommended method of implementing highly-available and higher-throughput VPNs.
 If your peer VPN gateway supports BGP, you can configure an HA VPN gateway with a 99.99% uptime SLA using an active/active or active/passive tunnel configuration.

 For Classic VPN gateways, you can provide VPN redundancy and failover by using these options.
 However, you receive a 99.9% availability SLA for this configuration.